-- 40. Donald Trump's November 2016 election is dramatically accelerating the burden sharing debate.
-Rhetoric out of Washington is increasingly presenting US contributions to the Alliance as a quid pro quo transactional relationship.
-During his campaign, candidate Trump called NATO 'obsolete', asserted that European countries "owe massive amounts of money" to NATO and pointed out the unfairness of 'free-riding' towards US taxpayers (Rohac, 2017), sharpening previous American leaders' criticism.
-During his reassurance of American commitment to NATO Allies, US Secretary of Defence James Mattis also warned the United States might "moderate its commitment" if Allies do not shoulder more of the burden (MacAskill, 2018). - 41.
-US policymakers also delivered a loud and clear message to a delegation from the DSC of the NATO Parliamentary Assembly (NATO PA): The United States is increasing its commitment to NATO, and it expects increased investments in parallel from its Allies.
-Officials told the delegation the Trump Administration would make burden sharing among Allies one of its principal goals when it comes to Brussels July 2018 for the NATO summit.
-The other main priorities, deterrence and defence as well as counterterrorism, officials stressed, go hand in hand with Allies' responsibility to meet their defence spending commitments. - 42.
-Michael Murphy, Director of the Office of Security and Political-Military Affairs at the Bureau of European Affairs, told the delegation, "the Wales Pledge is at the forefront of US officials' minds in the run-up to Brussels."
-Mr Murphy insisted all allies must be able to present credible plans to get there, to which he added only approximately 13 were currently on track to do so.
-"If these numbers are still present at the summit, this will be problematic please carry this message back to your governments and constituencies," he added.
+- 40. President Donald Trump is dramatically accelerating the burden sharing debate.
+During his campaign, candidate Trump called NATO "obsolete", claimed European countries "owe massive amounts of money" to NATO and pointed out the unfairness of "free-riding" towards US taxpayers (Rohac, 2017).
+President Trump's statements only served to sharpen previous US leaders' criticism of the burden-sharing dilemma in the Alliance.
+US Secretary of Defence James Mattis has also warned the United States might "moderate its commitment" if Allies do not shoulder more of the burden (MacAskill, 2018). - 41.
+During the 2018 annual NATO PA Defence Committee visit to Washington, US policymakers also delivered a loud and clear message: The United States is increasing its commitment to NATO, and it expects increased investments in parallel from its Allies.
+Officials told the delegation the Trump Administration would make burden sharing among Allies one of its principal goals at the July 2018 NATO summit in Brussels.
+The other main priorities, deterrence and defence as well as counterterrorism, officials stressed, go hand in hand with Allies' responsibility to meet their defence spending commitments.
+The Director of the Office of European Security and Political-Military Affairs at the Bureau of European and Eurasian Affairs, Michael Murphy, told the delegation: "The Wales Pledge is at the forefront of US officials' minds in the run-up to Brussels."
+Mr Murphy insisted all Allies must be able to present credible plans to get there, to which he added only approximately 13 were currently on track to do so.
+"If these numbers are still present at the summit, this will be problematic please carry this message back to your governments and constituencies," he warned. - 42.
+Burden sharing was indeed a key element of the NATO Brussels summit.
+The myriad variables driving increased investment in domestic defence programmes and Allied tasks have had a clear impact across the Alliance.
+In Brussels, Allies again pledged their commitment to the 2014 Wales Defence Investment Pledge, with promises "to submit credible national plans on its implementation, including the spending guidelines for 2024, planned capabilities, and contributions" (Brussels Summit Declaration, 2018).

-B. RHETORIC VERSUS REALITY - THE RENEWED US COMMITMENT TO EUROPEAN SECURITY

-43. The Trump Administration's December 2017 National Security Strategy (NSS) defines the current international security environment as one of global competition at all levels, as the administration views both China and Russia seeking peer rival status vis-à-vis the United States.
+B. RHETORIC VERSUS REALITY - THE RENEWED US COMMITMENT TO EUROPEAN SECURITY administration views both China and Russia as seeking peer rival status vis-à-vis the United States.
 An important line of effort to counter this, the document contends, is to build stronger alliances.
-The NSS underscores Washington's desire to remain active in Europe: "A strong and free Europe is of vital importance to the United States."
-(NSS, 2017).
-The NSS also says the United States 'expects'

-allies to fulfil their defense spending commitments but stops short of making US support conditional (Brattberg, 2018).
+The NSS underscores Washington's desire to remain active in Europe: "A strong and free Europe is of vital importance to the United States" (NSS, 2017).
+The NSS also says the United States "expects" Allies to fulfil their defence spending commitments but stops short of making US support conditional (Brattberg, 2018).